 4 Secrets Restaurant Interior Design World Won’t Tell you

-Let’s understand the anatomy behind the successful restaurant interior designing concepts and the ways it can be utilized for the benefits of the business.
+Let’s understand the anatomy behind the successful restaurant interior design concepts and the ways it can be utilized for the benefits of the business.

 Secret- 1 – Starts with the Architectural Skeleton

 Successful restaurant interior designing can only be possible when the architecture is thought through.
 If the skeleton is rooted correctly, you can bring out the best interior architecture collaboration possible.
 The architectural design leads to interior designing which starts with the strategic decisions of the core theme of the particular designing project.

 If everything goes right, it directly influences the appearance of the final interior design of a restaurant.
 An intelligent architecture leads to the smoother customer service.
 Let’s assume in one scenario you are sitting in a restaurant and do not receive your order on time as the kitchen is far from your table.
 Whereas in a different scenario your table is right opposite to the kitchen alley where every order crosses your table, this says that you won’t enjoy your dinner in either of the cases due to wrong architectural decisions.
 A good architecture promises the right floor plan which allows the correct space planning and determines customers happiness.

 - Waiters should always be able to see the customers and vice-versa.

 - Seat spacing should be pre-mapped and structured as per the expected future footfall.

 - A restaurant should be built far from the kitchen area but within the visibility of the guests.
 If you build your restrooms outside the restaurant, it should have proper direction boards.